 We kick off the year with New Year’s Day, a time for fresh beginnings and resolutions.
 It’s a day when people gather with friends and family, watch fireworks, and count down the seconds until the new year begins.

-Chinese New Year, also known as the Spring Festival, is a joyous and vibrant celebration in Chinese culture that marks the beginning of the lunar new year and is characterized by festive parades, traditional foods, and cultural traditions to welcome good luck and fortune.
+Chinese New Year, also known as the Spring Festival, is a joyous and vibrant celebration in Chinese culture that marks the beginning of the lunar new year.

 Tag: valentines